hama1080/threejs-Boids/README.md

 *Rule3:Alignment*
 The object move towards the average heading of flock.

+This project is the imprementation of Boids on three.js.

 ## Screenshot

 ## Usage
 Open index.html on your browser.
+We only check the operation of this program on google chrome.

 ## Link
 Boids: [wikipedia](https://en.wikipedia.org/wiki/Boids)